Rhubarb And Apple Crumble

 • Add the rhubarb pieces into the pan then continue cooking for another 3-4 minutes, until the rhubarb is starting to soften as well.
 Make sure to stir the fruit frequently!

-• Place the cornflour & water into a small bowl, mix together then stir into the fruit.
+• Add the cornflour & water into a small bowl, mix together then stir into the fruit.
 Cook out for another minute or so, until thick then transfer the fruit into the greased dish.

 • Sprinkle the cold crumble topping over the fruit, to completely cover then bake in the preheated oven for 25-30 minutes until the topping is golden brown & the filling is bubbling.